reducecombine/rehardened/README.md

 Note that these assume Component, and a `["src" "test"]` source path structure.

+* A `["src" "test"]` source path structure is assumed, which you can tweak
+* Note there's a Component `require` and `stop` aspect.
+If using Integrant, you'll want to replace those.

+---

-Alternatively to the "IDE snippets" approach, you can bundle code like this in your own library, similarly to the libraries mentioned in the first section.
+Alternatively to the "IDE snippets" approach, you can bundle code like that in your own library, similarly to the libraries mentioned in the first section.

 Personally I don't because I don't need it - it's more agile to have a snippet that I can continuously refine without releasing .jars, etc.